noahmm35/CS445/README.md

 ## CS445: Artificial Intelligence

 **Quick Note:** Some of these projects have zip files included, these exist to run the pacman game or hold the multitude of files needed to run what I was working on (provided by Professor Gupta).
 If you choose to look at what I have done/ run the autograder, feel free to unzip.
 The other files within each directory include code that I have written to accomplish a specific task.
+So you may need to swap the zipped verion of a file with the file I have provided in the directory!
 Said tasks are outlines within the project descriptions also included within each directory!

 ### Projects Above: